swcarpentry/shell-novice/_episodes/05-loop.md

 > expecting:
 >
 > ~~~
-> head: cannot open ‘red dragon.dat’ for reading: No such file or directory
+> head: cannot open 'red dragon.txt' for reading: No such file or directory
-> head: cannot open ‘purple unicorn.dat’ for reading: No such file or directory
+> head: cannot open 'purple unicorn.txt' for reading: No such file or directory
 > ~~~
 > {: .error}
 >
 > Try removing the quotes around `$filename` in the loop above to see the effect of the quote
 > marks on spaces.
-Note that we get a result from the loop command for unicorn.dat
-> when we run this code in the `creatures` directory:
 >
 > ~~~
+> head: cannot open 'red' for reading: No such file or directory
-> head: cannot open ‘red’ for reading: No such file or directory
+> head: cannot open 'dragon.txt' for reading: No such file or directory
-> head: cannot open ‘dragon.dat’ for reading: No such file or directory
+> head: cannot open 'purple' for reading: No such file or directory
-> head: cannot open ‘purple’ for reading: No such file or directory
+> head: cannot open 'unicorn.txt' for reading: No such file or directory
-> CGGTACCGAA
-> AAGGGTCGCG
-> CAAGTGTTCC
-> ...
 > ~~~
 > {: .output}
 {: .callout}

-We would like to modify each of the files in `shell-lesson-data/exercise-data/creatures`, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify each of the six files for individual species in `shell-lesson-data/exercise-data/populations`, but also save a version of the original files, naming the copies `original-bowerbird.txt`, `original-dunnock.txt`, `original-python.txt`, and so on.
 We can't use:

 ~~~
-$ cp *.dat original-*.dat
+$ cp *.txt original-*.txt
 ~~~
 {: .language-bash}

 because that would expand to:

 ~~~
-$ cp basilisk.dat minotaur.dat unicorn.dat original-*.dat
+$ cp bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt original-*.dat
 ~~~
 {: .language-bash}